Bond & Levy Election Validations

 To validate a school levy, a simple majority is required.

 Bond issues must validate two ways.
-They must pass with a 60% favorable majority, or 60% of ballots cast are "Yes" votes.
+They must pass with a 60% favorable majority, or 60% of ballots cast are YES votes.
 In addition, they have a voter turnout requirement that levies don't have.
-The turnout must equal 40% of the voters who cast ballots in the last General Election.
+The turnout must equal or exceed 40% of the voters who cast ballots in the last General Election.
 So, a bond measure could get the required number of YES votes, but could still fail if not enough people vote in the election.

 Example: 10,000 people voted in the XYZ School District in last year's November General Election.